MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

 The following Generic Type definitions are used throughout the project:

      TID where TID : struct.
 (To represent a primary key type of the model - no string key support sorry!).
-     TOutDTO  where TOutDTO : IModel (Root interface of all models).
+     TOutDTO  where TOutDTO : IModel, new() (Root interface of all models).
-     TInDTO  where TInDTO : IModel (Root interface of all models).
+     TInDTO  where TInDTO : IModel, new() (Root interface of all models).

      TModel where TModel : class, ISelfModel<TID, TModel>, new()
      #if (!MODEL_USEDTO)